Related read: 15+ Ways You Can Save Money This Year

-I don't watch a whole lot of TV overall and in particular cable networks.
+I don't watch a whole lot of TV overall and, in particular, cable networks.
 So I decided years ago that I wasn't going to pay these ever-rising cable costs every month.
 So I cut the cord and became a TV streamer.

 1. Ask for a discount

-If you have a lot of premium packages you can remove them from your subscription.
+If you have a lot of premium packages, you can remove them from your subscription.

 3. Get an antenna

-If you find that watch mostly network TV and not a lot of cable channels you can switch from cable to an antenna.
-You can get a good antenna for about $50 like this GE bar antenna I use for my living room TV.
+If you find that you watch mostly network TV and not a lot of cable channels, you can switch from cable to an antenna.
+You can get a good antenna for $50 or less.
+I got a bar antenna like this one for my living room TV.While the bar antenna works for me, it may not work for you.
+So you may need to try out a few different antennas to see what works best in your house.

 4. Become a streamer

-Hulu - I use this like a DVR as I watch a lot of network TV on here after the shows have aired.
+Another option you have to cut down on cable costs is to become a full-on streamer.
+I rarely watch live TV anymore.
+Instead, I pay for monthly subscriptions to the following streaming servicesHulu: I use this like a DVR as I watch a lot of network TV on here after the shows have aired.
 I also use Hulu for watching movies and some shows like The Profit that are only on cable.
 You can check out the costs for Hulu here.

-What I love about streaming services is I can turn them on and off whenever I want.
+What I love about streaming services is that I can turn them on and off whenever I want.
 So once the network TV season ends, I turn off Hulu.
 Or I can turn off Sling when the network TV season is in full swing.

-While the upfront cost of streaming can be a little high, over time it comes out cheaper for me than having cable.
+While the upfront cost of streaming can be a little high, over time, it comes out cheaper for me than having cable.

 Is your cable bill increasing this year?
 What are your plans to save money on cable this year?